Updated on July 12th, 2022

 Did you know that not every scholarship is limited only to seniors or current college students?
 It’s true!

 There are a lot of scholarships out there that younger students can apply for, including some that are limited to those under a particular age or below a specific grade level.
 That means, if your child waits to start their scholarship search, they could miss out on opportunities that won’t be available once they become a senior or get ready to head to college.

 Getting ahead of the crowd can have a lot of benefits, so there’s no reason not to begin exploring the scholarship process today.
 Plus, by starting early, your student won’t be under the same amount of pressure when their senior year arrives, as every dollar scored today is one less they have to worry about tomorrow.

-Finally, once you and your child are ready to get serious about applying to scholarships, grab a spot to our free college scholarship webinar.
+Finally, once you and your child are ready to get serious about applying for scholarships, grab a spot at our free college scholarship webinar.
 It’s the best resource out there to learn about the process and how to identify opportunities that can help your student avoid debt while pursuing their education!